Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * **Create a client secret key for the application**: Go to API ACCESS - Keys to create a secret key (`client-secret`).

 ### Include the package
-To use this starter in an web application, please add following packages:
+To use this starter in a web application, please add following packages:

 [//]: # "{x-version-update-start;com.azure.spring:azure-spring-boot-starter-active-directory;current}"
 ```xml